xiaomeng2345/FiiiChain-POW/README.md

 For beginner:

-1. Download the wallet from Release
+1. Download and install the wallet from Release

 2. Run the *.exe executable with Administrator privilege

 For expert:

+1. Open the project with Visual Studio

-1. Run the node by executing the FiiiChain.Node which is located at the Node\Presentation folder
+2. Run the node by executing the FiiiChain.Node which is located at the Node\Presentation folder

-2. Run the wallet by executing the FiiiCoin.Wallet.Win in the Wallet folder
+3. Run the wallet by executing the FiiiCoin.Wallet.Win in the Wallet folder

-3. Run the mining application by executing the FiiiCoin.Miner in the Wallet folder
+4. Run the mining application by executing the FiiiCoin.Miner in the Wallet folder

 # Change Log